The Woman Who Vanished in Plain Sight - Some Vanishings Don’t Require Running Away.

 News outlets picked it up.
 Social media lit up with outrage.
 How could this happen in a modern city?
 How could someone die alone, undiscovered, for five years?

 Migrant advocacy groups rallied.
-Mental health organizations called for reform.
+Mental health organisations called for reform.
 Politicians promised inquiries into tenancy laws and welfare checks.

 Maya stood at the edge of the crowd, notebook in hand, heart heavy.

-Before the building was fully demolished, Maya partnered with a local artist to create a temporary installation.
+Before the building was fully demolished, Maya partnered with a local artist.

 They reconstructed Anika’s room — mattress, fan, faded curtains.
 Her blog posts were projected onto the walls.
 A soft voice read them aloud on a loop.